vjousse/blog-nikola/tech/elm-europe-2017-what-can-we-do-better.md

 - "__Persistent collections: How they work, and when to use them.__": clear explanations (even for non-Elmers) about the force and weaknesses of some datastructure.
 - "__Date manipulation with Elm__": The talk was informative regarding the timezones and was fun :-)

-Thibault [@tibastral](http://twitter.com/tibastral) was a __great organizer, and what a showman__ "à la fançaise"!
+Thibault [@tibastral](http://twitter.com/tibastral) was a __great organizer, and what a showman__ "à la française"!
 He added a lot of fun to the conference, and it's something that is really important to me.

 Was it a good conference?
 For sure!
 Will I come back next year?
 Obviously!
 See you next year ;-)